Procyclotosaurus

 Procyclotosaurus is an extinct genus of stenotosaurid capitosaurian temnospondyl.
 The type species is P. stantonensis.
-In 1904, English paleontologist Arthur Smith Woodward described it as a species of Capitosaurus, C. stantonensis, based on a partial skull known as R 3174.
+In 1904, English paleontologist Arthur Smith Woodward described it as a species of Capitosaurus, C. stantonensis, based on a partial skull known as NHMUK PV R 3174.
 In 1958, the species was assigned to the new genus.
 It is known from the Lower Keuper, a European stratigraphic unit that was deposited during the late Middle Triassic.
 Fossils have been found from Staffordshire, England.

 Description

 Procyclotosaurus was a relatively small temnospondyl.
 Unlike most other capitosaurs, which have wide and flat skulls, Procyclotosaurus has a deep, wedge-shaped skull.
 The otic notch, a notch at the back of the skull, is closed.
 The tabular horn above the otic notch is narrow and touches the squamosal bone below the notch.
 The upper surface of the skull is concave, making it appear dish-shaped.
 Like other capitosaurs, Procyclotosaurus resembles crocodilians in that it has orbits (eye sockets) and nares (nostrils) that are directed upward and slightly elevated.